bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:13 PM CT, March 02</p>
+<p class="updated_time"> Latest data: 05:11 PM CT, March 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 40°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 41°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 39°
+- 40°
 - Mostly Cloudy
 - 86% humidity
-- 9 mph wind
+- 8 mph wind
 - 71% cloud cover
-- 38 AQI 🟩
+- 40 AQI 🟩
 - 0.06 inches of rain and 0.85 inches of snow in the past 24 hours
-- 0.96 inches of rain expected in the next 48 hours
+- 1.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>